folaaramide/100-days-of-devops/day-31/git-stash/README.md

 I validated the Git repo with:

-•	git status — checked the working tree.
+•	git status: checked the working tree.

-•	git remote -v — confirmed the remote origin.
+•	git remote -v: confirmed the remote origin.

-•	git rev-parse --abbrev-ref HEAD — ensured I was on the correct branch (master).
+•	git rev-parse --abbrev-ref HEAD: ensured I was on the correct branch (master).

 This confirmed I was in the right repo and safe to proceed.